Skip to content

 Hammerson’s core business is developing and investing in commercial property.
 The firm has 20 flagship sites spread across 17 cities.
 They range from mixed-use ‘urban quarters’ such as Bishopsgate Goods Yard in Shoreditch, London, to La Vallée Village outlet shopping destination located adjacent to Disneyland Paris.

-The collection of city-centre offices, shopping malls and leisure facilities the firm owns are occupied by super-stressed tenants.
-Income streams are under threat and the firm issued an Emergency Rights Issue in 2020 to raise £552m in an effort to keep the lights on.
-A glimmer of hope for bottom fishers is that 94.9% of existing shareholders took part in the rights issue.
-For some, Hammerson is a long-term play and buying in at current distressed levels is a great buying opportunity.
+The collection of city-centre offices, shopping malls, and leisure facilities the firm owns are occupied by super-stressed tenants, especially as footfall and people working from the company office decline.
+For some, Hammerson is a long-term play, and buying in at current levels is seen as a great buying opportunity.

 Fundamental analysis can help answer the question, is Hammerson a good stock to buy?
 But with short-term price volatility at current levels, it is technical analysis that can help exploit short-term pricing anomalies.